-4. Retests Parts I, II, III, IV & V: A score is reported for each of the_procedures-of the CRDTS dental examination.
-If one or more procedures within an examination part are failed, only those failed procedures must be retaken.
-In the case of a sub 75% score in the Prosthodontic Bridge Factor, previous scores for teeth #3 and #5 will be negated and the retake will consist of the PFZ, MZC and Bridge Factor procedures.

-When applicable, the alternate treatment selection procedure will be required when retaking Parts IV and V.
+- 3. Retests Dental Therapy Parts: A score is reported for each of the procedures of the CRDTS dental examination.
+If one or more procedures within an examination part are failed, only those failed procedures must be retaken. - 4.
+When applicable, the alternate treatment selection procedure will be required when retaking Periodontal and Restorative Permanent Dentition procedures.

-Traditional candidates applying for re-examination off-site must provide documentation that all school requirements have been completed and the candidate has graduated.
+Candidates applying for re-examination off-site must provide documentation that all school requirements have been completed and the candidate has graduated.
 Retest opportunities will be administered at select dental schools that may or may not be the candidate's school of attendance.
 Applicants from the school where the examination is administered receive priority for assignment to that site.